-Cash is deposited at one area bank and may exceed federally insured limits at times.
+Cash is deposited at one area bank based in San Juan, Puerto Rico, and may exceed federally insured limits at times.
 We consider all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.